tony-aw/tinycodet/README.md

 - `s_pattern_stri(coll=p, ...)`
 - `s_pattern_stri(boundary=p, ...)`
 - `s_pattern_stri(charclass=p, ...)`

-Why would one use `stringi` patterns instead of base R patterns?
-Well, 3 main reasons I can think of:

-- First, if you used `stringi` - or a `stringi`-based package like `tidyverse`’s `stringr` - in your script, you may wish to keep your string-related code consistent to avoid confusing anyone (or even confusing yourself).
-- Second, some of `stringi`’s functions are faster than base R, and using `stringi` patterns in `tidyoperators` doesn’t simply change the expression, it actually uses `stringi` functions behind the scenes.
-  **This may improve the speed of your code**.
-- Thirdly, `stringi` has some pattern features not present in base R, that `tidyoperators` can use.

 This section will give some examples of using `stringi` with `tidyoperators`. `stringi` does **not need to be loaded, only